bick4ord/earthdata-search/README.md

     ./node_modules/.bin/serverless

-It is not recommended to install serverless at the global level, since the version downloaded may not be compatible with the versions that was tested against the latest release.
+It is not recommended to install serverless at the global level, since the version downloaded may not be compatible with the version that was tested against the latest release.
 Using the binary from `node_modules` ensures that the version is compatible with what is tracked in `package-log.json` delivered in this repository.

 To run serverless commands for deployments, there is a dedicated deployment section below.